In 2021, tuition for full-time students at Rosemont College was $19,500 a year.

-Rosemont College is a private, religious institution, so it has the same tuition for students from Pennsylvania as it does for students who live in other states.
+Rosemont College is a private, religious institution, which means it has the same tuition for residents of Pennsylvania as it does for residents from other states.

 Rosemont College has the same tuition for international students as for those from out of state.

-International students usually do not qualify for for federal financial aid, but should research private or Rosemont College-specific grants, scholarships, and other funding opportunities..
-International students who demonstrate financial need may qualify for the following types of financial support at Rosemont College:
+Students from outside of the U.S. usually do not qualify for for federal financial aid, but may be eligible for private or Rosemont College-specific aid and scholarships.
+International students who demonstrate financial need may be eligible for the following types of financial support at Rosemont College:

 International students without financial need may be eligible for merit-based institutional scholarships.

-Tuition is not the only cost of attending college;room and board, books, transportation and fees are also costs it consider when planning for college.
+In addition to tuition, room and board, books, transportation and fees are also costs it consider when budgeting for college.
 Let's take a look at what impacts these costs, and what to expect at Rosemont College.

-Keep in mind, there could also be optional fees associated with participating in special activities, like Greek Life, or playing on an intramural sports team.
-Most colleges have ways for students who may struggle to participate because of cost can find ways to lower or eliminate these costs.
+Keep in mind, there could also be other costs associated with participating in special activities, like Greek Life, or participating in sports or other extracurriculars.
+Many schools offer ways so that those with financial need to find ways to lower or eliminate these costs.

-The cost of transportation in college can really vary.
-Will you take a subway, car or an airplane to get to school?.
-Is on-campus parking free, or will you need to budget for parking?
-Is the campus small enough that you can easily walk from class-to-class??
-Do you plan to bring a car or will you need to use public transportation?
-All of these questions can make a big difference in your transportation budget.
+The cost of getting around in college can really vary.
+Will you drive, fly, or take public transportation to school?
+Will you need to pay to park on-campus?
+Is the campus walkable?
+Do you own a car, or are you planning to use public transportation?
+All of these questions can drastically impact your estimated cost of transportation.
 At Rosemont College, freshman are allowed to park on campus.

-The location of a college or university can impact transportation costs.
+Where are a college is located can impact transportation costs.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, transportation in a city is usually pricey, but there may be more buses, trains or low-cost flight options to actually get to school.
-Rosemont Collegeis in a suburban setting in Pennsylvania, not far from Philadelphia.
+On the flip side, transportation in a city may be pricey, but cities may offer more trains, busses and affordable flights to actually get to school.
+Rosemont Collegeis located in a suburban setting in Pennsylvania, near Philadelphia.

-Now, let’s go over all of the costs we've covered, to get a better idea of how much students can expect to shell out for Rosemont College.
+Now, let’s do a rundown of all of the costs associated with college, to get a better idea of how much students can expect to shell out for Rosemont College.

 |Total Estimated Costs|

-The majority of Rosemont College undergrads use financial aid to help pay for school.
-In 2021, 304 of the 572 undergrads enrolled received financial aid.
+The majority of Rosemont College undergrads use financial aid to finance their education.
+In 2022, 304 of the 572 undergrads enrolled received financial aid.
 Rosemont College meets 67.27% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $22,584 a year.
 Around 86% of Rosemont College undergrads take out student loans to cover any remaining costs.
 Rosemont College graduates who have student loans graduate with an average of $39,050 of student loan debt.